gnieark/virus-scan-kiosk-ansible/README.md

 # virus-scan-kiosk-ansible

-An ANSIBLE role to create a simple kiosk-scan station.
+An ANSIBLE role to create a simple self service kiosk-scan station.

 ## Usage

-The kiosk boot on a sreen tha looks like this:
+The kiosk boot on a this sreen

 ![main screen](doc/mainscreen.png)